papanonga/stock-management-api/readme.txt

-This is stock-management-api, use for management equipment
+This is stock-management-api, use for manage equipment